Check out our programme presentation for an overview of the curriculum and information on course content and study schedule.

 Learning Outcomes:

-Students will be able to reflect and discuss scientific question of their master's thesis as well as the scientific methods used.
+Students will be able to reflect and discuss scientific question of their master¿s thesis as well as the scientific methods used.
+They will be able to provide feedback to their costudents and implement feedback they receive

 Superior module: